OceanBioME/OceanBioME.jl/paper/paper.md

 There are two distinct module types implemented in ``OceanBioME.jl``:

 - First, we provide tracer-based ecosystem modules in `AdvectedPopulations` as a set of coupled ordinary differential equations (ODEs) which evolve the concentration of the tracer.
-These equations can be solved by ``OceanBioME.jl`` as box models, which is particularly useful for testing.
+These equations can be solved by ``OceanBioME.jl`` as box models.
+This is useful for both testing and running simple educational models, additionally, it is useful for understanding the behaviour of biogeochemical models without the effects of the dynamics.
 The same equations can be integrated by ``Oceananigans.jl`` to provide where the tracers are also advected and diffused.

 - The second module type is `Individual` "biologically active" particles.